skypher/weblocks/docs/source/forms.rst

 Usually the server side action boils down to selecting, modifying, creating or deleting data sets (this is sometimes abbreviated as CRUD: Create/Read/Update/Delete)

-TODO
 Building web forms is usually a cumbersome process.
-Elaborate but complicated solutions have been devised`'w_footnote(for example PHP's Quickform extensions), but so far we haven't found any of them to match the ease of use and flexibility of Weblocks' declarative view DSL.
+Elaborate but complicated solutions have been devised [#php-quickform]_, but so far we haven't found any of them to match the ease of use and flexibility of Weblocks' declarative view DSL.

 Introduction